Deem02/voice-to-text/README.md

 # Voice to Text Converter

-The Voice to Text Converter is a web application that allows users to convert their spoken words into text.
-This project demonstrates how to integrate speech recognition functionality into a web application using JavaScript and interact with a server-side PHP script to save the transcribed text.
+This project is a web application that allows users to convert their spoken words into text.
+It demonstrates how to integrate speech recognition functionality into a web application using JavaScript and interact with a server-side PHP script to save the transcribed text.

 ## Features